jbqueru/yast3/README.md

 # Timeline and design thoughts

+## Apr 25 2025
-Apr 25 2025, Pandafox suggests building a game, a dice game in a well-known family, but with an added strategic twist.
+Pandafox suggests building a game, a dice game in a well-known family, but with an added strategic twist.
 He and Djaybee agree on proceeding, with two specific goals:
 -Using graphical effects to augment the game experience.
 -Later targeting multiple platforms, with Android a stretch goal.

 Discussions ensued over several days whether to target ST or STe.
-Poll on social media suggested STe as primary target, with a degraded experience for earlier machines.
+Polls on social media suggested that ~93% of users expect the STe to get an optimized experience.
+Within those, 12% want the ST to also get a great experience, while 63% would accept a degraded experience and 23% would accept having to ST version at all.

+## Apr 28 2025
+Notes from Pandafox:

+(See design mockup)

+For each scoring throw, gain as many coins as total dice pips.

+At any time, those coins can be used to purchase modules or boosters.

+Modules get added before each throw, e.g. a red-6 module increases the odds of rolling a 6. green-$ doubles the number of coins.

+Boosters are general bonuses.

+The design on the top-right changes with each level, as well as the general design.

+Ultimately, there are no scores, but successful games can unlock new modules or new boosters for future games.
+That can be saved as parameters or (Djaybee suggestion) exposed as a code.
+That way, there's some replay value.

 # What's in the package